Graduate Student Interns

 I am a Marriage and Family Therapy student at Lipscomb University, currently practicing under the supervision of Keiara Marsh-Cartwright, LMFT.
 I take a client-centered, strengths-based approach to support individuals, couples, families, and children.
 I work collaboratively with each client, tailoring our sessions to their specific needs, identities, and goals because no two paths to healing are the same.

-I draw from a range of models including family systems, experiential, structural, strategic, and cognitive-behavioral approaches.
+I draw from a range of models, including family systems, experiential, structural, strategic, and cognitive-behavioral approaches.
 In practice, this means we will explore how your relationships, thought patterns, and experiences have shaped your current challenges, and how we can work together to create meaningful and sustainable change.
 I welcome clients of all backgrounds, gender identities, sexual orientations, and spiritual or religious beliefs.
 I strive to create a warm, nonjudgmental space where people feel safe to show up fully and grow.

 My call to become a therapist began in fourth grade, when I facilitated what we called “eye-to-eyes” for my classmates, helping them talk through conflicts and better understand one another.
 I have always been drawn to holding space for honesty, empathy, and connection, and that calling has deepened over time.
 Today, I am a strong advocate for therapy for everyone, including therapists.
 I believe in its transformative power and in the growth that becomes possible when we feel supported, understood, and empowered.